yijiano/tp/docs/UserGuide.md

 ---
 ### Set Item Cost: `cost`

-Sets the cost for a specified item, applied to all entries with the same name.
+Sets the cost for a specified item, applied to all entries with the same name, regardless of expiry date.

 **Format**: `cost ITEM_NAME AMOUNT`